danfry1/danfry1/README.md

 ---

-## What I have been working on this week ⬇️
+## What I have been working with this week ⬇️
 <!--START_SECTION:waka-->
 ```text
 JavaScript   10 hrs 5 mins   ███████████████████▓░░░░░   78.74 %